bryceshirley/thick_ptycho/README.md

 ## Jupyter Notebooks

-* `1_sample_space_3d.ipynb` - This tutorial demonstrates how to use `thickptypy` to set up or load in a sample space.
+* `1_sample_space_3d.ipynb` - This tutorial demonstrates how to use `thick-ptycho` to set up or load in a sample space.
-* `2_forward_model_3d.ipynb` — This tutorial demonstrates how to use `thickptypy` to set up and solve a 3D forward problem with multiple probes, both iteratively and as a full system.
+* `2_forward_model_3d.ipynb` — This tutorial demonstrates how to use `thick-ptycho` to set up and solve a 3D forward problem with multiple probes, both iteratively and as a full system.
 * `3_ptychography_simple_example.ipynb` — This tutorial uses EPie reconstructions assuming the simulated data is of a thin sample.
-* `4_forward_model_2d.ipynb` — This tutorial demonstrates how to use `thickptypy` to set up and solve a 2D forward problem with multiple probes, both iteratively and as a full system.
+* `4_forward_model_2d.ipynb` — This tutorial demonstrates how to use `thick-ptycho` to set up and solve a 2D forward problem with multiple probes, both iteratively and as a full system.
-* `5_least_squares_1d.ipynb` — This tutorial demonstrates how to use `thickptypy` to set up and solve a least_squares problem to reconstuct a thick sample.
+* `5_least_squares_1d.ipynb` — This tutorial demonstrates how to use `thick-ptycho` to set up and solve a least_squares problem to reconstuct a thick sample.

 ---